Sister Nivedita: Early life

 Margaret resumed her studies in the field of education.
 She became acquainted with the ideas of the Swiss education reformer Johann Heinrich Pestalozzi and with the German Friedrich Fröbel.
-Both Pestalozzi and Froebel emphasized the importance of preschool education.
+Both Pestalozzi and Froebel emphasised the importance of preschool education.
 They opined that education should begin by gratifying and cultivating the normal aptitude of the child for exercise, play, observation, imitation, and construction.
 A group of teachers in England was attracted to this novel method of teaching, and they tried to put it into practice.
 Thus, the 'New Education' was advocated and Margaret, too, became a part of it.
 Soon, she became a favourite writer and speaker at the Sunday Club and the Liverpool Science Club.

 In 1891, Margaret settled in Wimbledon and helped, a Mrs. de Leeuw, to start a new school in London.
 The new experiment in teaching gave her great joy.
 After a year, in 1892, Margaret started her own independent school at Kingsleygate.
 At her school, there were no restrictive set methods and formal learning.
 Children learned through play.
 At this time, Margaret learned to be a critic of art from one of her staff teachers, Ebenezer Cooke, a well-known art master and reformer of art education.

 As she gained mastery as an educator, she also became a prolific writer in paper and periodicals and a popular speaker.
 Soon she became a name among the intellectuals of London and became acquainted with some of the most learned and influential people of her time.
 Among them were Lady Ripon and Lady Isabel Margesson.
 They were the founders of a literary coterie, which came to be known as the Sesame Club.
 The Times of London of 26 October 1911, wrote about Margaret, "A trained teacher of exceptional gifts, she was one of a group of educationists who in the early nineties founded the Sesame Club."
 Famous writers, such as W.B.
 Yeats, Bernard Shaw and Thomas Huxley, were some of the regular speakers at the Sesame Club.
 Discussions were held here on literature, ethics, politics, and other similar subjects.

 In 1892, when the Home Rule Bill for Ireland was before the Parliament, Margaret spoke fearlessly in favor of it.